 Welcome skaters and parents!

-Our coaches are Carla Bryan, Schelley McRae and Hannah Love, in addition, we have volunteer Program Assistants who help on the ice.
+Our coaches are Carla Bryan and Schelley McRae in addition, we have volunteer Program Assistants who help on the ice.
 They are Vernon Figure Skating Club members picked for their dedication and leadership skills.
 They lead classes in the 'Fun Zone' as well as assist with our youngest skaters.
 We couldn't run the program with out them and we hope you appreciate the time and energy they bring to our program!

 Expect to see a lot of activity on the ice!
 The CanSkate format uses level-appropriate circuits to